ansible/ansible/docsite/latest/rst/playbooks2.rst

 Conditional Execution
 `````````````````````

+(Note: this section covers 1.2 conditionals, if you are using a previous version, select
+the previous version of the documentation.
+Those conditional forms continue to be operational
+in 1.2, although the new mechanisms are cleaner.)

 Sometimes you will want to skip a particular step on a particular host.
 This could be something
 as simple as not installing a certain package if the operating system is a particular version,
 or it could be something like performing some cleanup steps if a filesystem is getting full.